EGR314-S-2026-304/EGR314-S-2026-304.github.io/docs/02-Design.md

 The EV Scope is our exploration device, designed to help observe and capture the cosmos and structures with precision and clarity.
 Despite the simple and compact design, the EV Scope delivers sufficient power and accuracy to effectively track distant objects, structures, and environments, making exploration both accessible and effective.

-Originally, our design was meant to include autonomous tracking and the ability to capture high-fidelity images but, due to the loss of team members (which was addressed further in the [appendix](https://egr314-s-2026-304.github.io/Appendix/01-Organization-Information/Append-Organization/), we decided on the simplified EV-scope as described above.
+Originally, our design was meant to include autonomous tracking and the ability to capture high-fidelity images but, due to the loss of team members and subsequent loss of feasible subsystems (which was addressed further in the [appendix](https://egr314-s-2026-304.github.io/Appendix/01-Organization-Information/Append-Organization/)), we decided on a simplified EV-scope as described above.